-Press Secretary Sarah Sanders slammed the media for giving so much attention to “disgraced, partisan hack” former FBI Director James Comey during Friday’s White house press briefing.
+Press Secretary Sarah Sanders slammed the media for giving so much attention to a “disgraced, partisan hack,” former FBI Director James Comey, during Friday’s White house press briefing.

 “You guys spend hours upon hours every single day praising Jim Comey, propping him up, giving him the biggest platform,” Sanders said.
 “We shouldn't be praising him.
 We should be putting him down and taking him off of air instead of giving him minute after minute.”

-Comey is about to kick off a promotional tour for his upcoming book with a primetime interview on ABC scheduled for Sunday night.
-Early excerpts of the book and promotional sit down have resulted in the press receiving a new license to discuss unverified, lurid claims about President Trump's alleged activities in a Moscow hotel room, despite the former FBI director admitting he has no evidence they are true.
+Comey is about to kick off a promotional tour for his new book with a prime-time interview on ABC scheduled for Sunday night.
+Early excerpts of the book and a promotional sitdown have resulted in the press receiving a new license to discuss unverified, lurid claims about President Donald Trump's alleged activities in a Moscow hotel room, despite the former FBI director admitting he has no evidence they are true.